Skip to content

 If Gardens are your passion, we can signpost you to lots of treasures, my all time favourite has got to be Cally house Gardens which is actually in our closest town Gatehouse of fleet and an amazing walled garden home to lots of plants hunted down by the famous Michael Wickenden (sadly died in 2016) and now being nurtured by the ever interesting Kevin Hughes.
 Castle douglas has Threave House and Gardens, a National Trust for Scotland garden created over the years by the students of the trusts school of heritage gardening.
 In Kircudbright, Broughton House and Garden , again a NTS property hosts a Japanese inspired garden along with an impressive art collection.

-Scotland conjures thoughts of lots of things but whiskey distilleries has got to be on most of our lists of things to do.
+Scotland conjures thoughts of lots of things, but whiskey distilleries has got to be on most of our lists of things to do.
 A 40 minute drive would take you to Newton Stewart and the Crafty Distillery where you can see where they make our famous Hills and Harbour gin.
 A further 30 minutes along the coast will get you to The Bladnoch Distillery Scotlands oldest privately owned Scotch Distillery well worth the lovely drive for the tour and a lunch.
+We also now have a new distillery in Kirkcudbright – The dark art distillery boasts Gin’s and spirits that use night flowering botanicals.

 Wildlife

-The wildlife around the farm and surrounding areas is amazing we have regular seasonal sightings of roe deer, red kites, black grouse, Eagles, Otters, red squirrel masses of birdlife I can’t even begin to start naming however I love it when I can hear the Curlews.
-Binoculars are a must
+The wildlife around the farm and surrounding areas is amazing we have regular seasonal sightings of roe deer, red kites, black and red grouse, Barn owls, Eagles, Otters, red squirrel masses of birdlife I can’t even begin to start naming however I love it when I can hear the Curlews.
+Binoculars are a must.
+Occasionally we have specialists visit the farm, including our guests where possible.

 Activities